open-telemetry/opentelemetry.io/content/en/blog/2023/why-histograms/index.md

 ## Why are Histograms useful?

-The most common use-case for histograms in the observability space is defining service level objectives (SLOs).
+A common use-case for histograms in observability is defining service level objectives (SLOs).
 One example of such an SLO might be ">=99% of all queries should respond in less than 30ms," or "90% of all page loads should become interactive within 100ms of first paint."